Face posets of tropical polyhedra and monomial ideals: Monomial ideals

 A monomial ${\bf x}^a$ \emph{strictly divides} another monomial ${\bf x}^c$ if $a_i < c_i$ or $a_i = c_i = 0$ for all $i \in [d]$.
 Given two vectors $a, c \in \ZZ_{\geq 0}^d$ such that ${\bf x}^a$ strictly divides ${\bf x}^c$, we let $c \smallsetminus a$ denote the vector with $i$th coordinate

 \begin{definition} Let $I$ be a monomial ideal whose minimal generators all strictly divide ${\bf x}^c$, the \emph{Alexander dual} of $I$ with respect to $c$ is

-\end{definition} A monomial tropical polyhedra $\monomial{V}$ also comes with a natural duality, namely the complementary monomial tropical polyhedron $\complementarymonomial{V}$.
+\end{definition} A monomial tropical polyhedron $\monomial{V}$ also comes with a natural duality, namely the complementary monomial tropical polyhedron $\complementarymonomial{V}$.
 The following proposition shows this duality is equivalent to Alexander duality for monomial ideals.

 \begin{proposition} Let $I$ be a monomial ideal whose minimal generators all strictly divide ${\bf x}^c$.
 The support of its Alexander dual $I^{[c]}$ is encoded by the complementary monomial tropical polyhedron $\complementarymonomial{V_I}$, explicitly: